Budget Wedding Planning 101: What To Skip (and where not to skimp!)

 8. Skip the High-end Dance floor.

-Opt for the budget dance floor.
+Opt for the budget black dance floor instead of paying extra for mahogany.
 If you play your cards right, it’ll be covered with dancing party people all night and it wont even be visible.

 9. Skip the Instagram-famous Photographer